AlwinMathew2003/8086_masm_programs/README.md

 SUB CX, DX ; Subtract the value in DX from CX

 ####  MUL (Unsigned Multiplication):
+it multiplies the value and store in AX register

 MOV AX, 5

 MOV BX, 10

 MUL BX ; AX = AX * B

 ####  DIV (Unsigned Division):
+It divides the value in AX register and store the remainder in AH and qoutiend in AL register

 MOV AX, 30

 MOV CX, 5

 DIV CX ; AX = AX / CX, DX = AX % CX

 ### **Logical Instructions:**